 - Use platform features to your advantage.
 YouTube lets you customize your channel so that viewers can quickly understand what it’s all about and subscribe.
 You can tailor channel branding, add a channel trailer, and use watermarks and end screens to add a “subscribe” button.

 - Set a schedule.
 Uploading videos on a consistent day and time gives viewers something to look forward to and a reason to return.
 Consider communicating your schedule in your channel description, trailer and other branding elements.
 Activities like this will keep your channel fresh and give subscribers something to rely on.

 - Ask them to subscribe.
-Make it easy for your audience to subscribe by adding watermarks to your videos calls to action to subscribe.
+Make it easy for your audience to subscribe by adding watermarks to your videos with calls to action to subscribe.